-Improve customer satisfaction with the services provided by PIRSA Fisheries and Aquaculture and to meet the SA Strategic Plan targets of an increase in the level of satisfaction of SA people with government services.
+• Improve customer satisfaction with the services provided by PIRSA Fisheries and Aquaculture.

 Participation in training, education and awareness programs

 - A broader awareness of the environment in which PIRSA Fisheries and Aquaculture operates, including other industries and government priorities, provides a greater depth of understanding which can be used to inform decision-making, or challenge current thinking to remain at the forefront of aquaculture planning and management. - Ensure PIRSA Fisheries and Aquaculture staff understand and are aware of their responsibilities and remain abreast of the latest technical and business tools.
 This includes both formal and internal training of staff by mentors and peers.